 Everyone has unique needs, so the best company for one person probably won’t be the right option for their neighbor.
 To help you decide which of the best insurance companies will provide the services you want, we’ve compiled a list of companies and what they have to offer.

-Best overall company: Amica Mutual
+Best overall home insurance company: Amica Mutual

-- Rapid claims process
+- Easy and fast claims handling process

-- Comparatively low rates
+- Affordable policy rates

-- Great customer service and industry-leading customer satisfaction
+- Industry-leading customer service and customer satisfaction

 - Fewer discounts than other providers